dotnet/performance/src/benchmarks/micro/README.md

 BenchmarkDotNet allows you to run the benchmarks for private builds of [Full .NET Framework](../../../docs/benchmarkdotnet.md#Private-CLR-Build) and [CoreRT](../../../docs/benchmarkdotnet.md#Private-CoreRT-Build)

-We once again encourage you to read the [full docs about all BenchmarkDotNet](../../../docs/benchmarkdotnet.md#table-of-contents).
+We once again encourage you to read the [full docs about BenchmarkDotNet](../../../docs/benchmarkdotnet.md#table-of-contents).

 ---